drs-ss/redmine-gitolite/README.rst

   <git user>       ALL=(<redmine user>)  NOPASSWD:ALL

-Also, the requiretty sudo setting can prevent the plugin from working correctly.
+Sometimes, the requiretty sudo setting can prevent the plugin from working correctly.
 Several users have reported this problem on CentOS.
 Check the Defaults directive in the sudoers file to see if this setting has been set.
 You address the problem by either removing requiretty from the Defaults directive, or by adding the following lines below the original Defaults directive to remove this requirement for only the two necessary users:

 .. code:: ruby